 The Wilson Pro 1050 is the only signal booster kit available from any manufacturer that includes an "in-line amplifier."
 This allows considerably longer runs to be used between the amplifier and indoor antennas, and is particularly useful when long cable runs are needed and outdoor signal is weak.

-The SureCall Force5 2.0 is an excellent booster that achieves between 11 and 14 dBm downlink output power.
-That's about the same as our favorite Wilson booster, the Wilson Pro 1000.
+The downlink output power specification is critical and determines the total coverage area of the system.
+11 to 14 dBm about the same as our favorite Wilson booster, the Wilson Pro 1000.
 The Force5 2.0 maxes out the gain limits allowed by the FCC for broadband boosters, making it a top choice for enterprise applications.

 The Force5 2.0 is the only system we sell that includes both integrated remote monitoring and the ability to manually tune the amplification and output power on each band.
 To take advantage of the full power of the system, we highly recommend using multiple indoor antennas.

-A single Quatra "Network Unit" can support up to 4 "Coverage Units" (similar to indoor antennas in other systems), allowing for a coverage area of up to 50,000 square feet per system.
-Multiple systems can be installed in larger buildings to provide greater coverage area.
+A single Quatra "Network Unit" can support up to 4 "Coverage Units" (similar to indoor antennas in other systems).
+With 4 coverage units, a single system can cover an area of up to 50,000 square feet.
+Multiple systems can be installed in larger buildings to covera larger area, or to amplify signal for 4 carriers instead of 2.

-The Quatra system also supports Multiple Input, Multiple Output (MIMO) technology, which improves data rates and overall system performance.
-It also has a robust remote monitoring and alarm system that allows users to monitor overall system health.
+The Quatra and Quatra 2000 also have a robust remote monitoring and alarm system that allows users to monitor overall system health.

 The Verizon 4G LTE Network Extender for Enterprise (Samsung SLS-BLU102) is an enterprise-grade femtocell (a type of small cell) that can improve coverage in an area of up to 75,000 sq ft for up to 200 users.